gem/oq-engine/doc/adv-manual/common-mistakes.rst

 important when it comes to the performance of a computation.
 Here is an (incomplete) list of them.

+region_grid_spacing:
+  The hazard sites can be specifying by giving a region and a grid step.
+  Clearly the size of the computation is *quadratic with the inverse grid step*: a calculation with `region_grid_spacing=1` will be 100 times slower than a computation with `region_grid_spacing=10`.

 area_source_discretization:
-  Before doing any computation, area sources are converted into point sources, by splitting the area region into a grid of points.
+  Area sources are converted into point sources, by splitting the area region into a grid of points.
 The `area_source_discretization` (in km) is the step of the grid.
   The computation time is inversely *proportional to the square of the